✦ Scandinavian-inspired design, curated for modern living

 6. American Academy of Allergy, Asthma & Immunology: Humidifiers and Indoor Allergies — supports humidity monitoring and dust mite/allergy context.

-7. Mayo Clinic: Humidifiers, Ease Skin and Breathing Symptoms — supports humidifier use, ideal humidity levels, and cleaning cautions.
+7. Mayo Clinic: Humidifiers, Ease Skin and Breathing Symptoms — supports the 30% to 50% home humidity range, low-humidity dry-skin guidance, dehumidifier use, and cleaning cautions.

 Avatar photo